Porches

 When last we met, we had installed new decking on the floor of the back stoop.
 Next it was time to get into the last phase - of the stoop remodel, putting in the railings.

 Before we started the decking of the back stoop, we removed all the railings.
-The north end railing period came off in one piece, and we stored by the compost bin in the backyard these past several weeks.
+The north end railing came off in one piece, and we stored it by the compost bin in the backyard these past several weeks.

 Because of that, the first half of reinstalling the railings, was a relative piece of cake.